-- 8. Use water at room temperature to sponge the sick person unless he does not like it and starts shivering.
-Do not use cold water. - If the person with fever is suffering he may benefit from paracetamol.
-Give the person the appropriate dose of anti-fever medication as per advice of the doctor or pharmacist.
-These medications might bring temporary relief, but do not treat the cause of the illness. - 9.
-If the sick person has convulsions (aka fits) (the person suddenly shakes fast and uncontrollably): treat for fits (see chapter 'Fits convulsions seizures' page 164). - 10.
+8. Use water at room temperature to sponge the sick person unless he does not like it and starts shivering.
+Do not use cold water.

+If the person with fever is suffering he may benefit from paracetamol.
+Give the person the appropriate dose of anti-fever medication.
+These medications might bring temporary relief, but do not treat the cause of the illness.

+- 9. If the sick person has convulsions (aka fits) (the person suddenly shakes fast and uncontrollably): treat for fits (see chapter 'Fits convulsions seizures'). - 10.
 Keep checking on the sick person.
 There may be need to get up in night to check the temperature.